ylatuya/cerbero-docs/start.md

 ## Command-Line Interface <a id="cli-usage"></a>

+Although Cerbero can be installed on your system using the bundled `Makefile`, the most common (and recommended) way to use it is by directly running it from the git repository as shown in the following commands.

 Let's start with building GStreamer 1.x for the native platform and architecture.
 First, we must bootstrap the Cerbero build environment.

     $ python2 cerbero-uninstalled bootstrap